munozdjp/HINNDY/README.md

 3- [Downsampling Accuracy](https://github.com/munozdjp/IHCV/blob/main/IHCV__Code/DeepLearningNormalForms/DownsamplingComparison.py): generate a downsampling size of the training data from a reduction of 2% to 0.5% of the original size.

-Additionally, after running the scripts the results are saved in a new directory called "figures results deep learning"
+Results from these scripts are stored in a new directory titled "figures results deep learning"

 **Working example ML**
 ----------------------

-When running the [Comparison Classifier script](https://github.com/munozdjp/IHCV/blob/main/IHCV__Code/DeepLearningNormalForms/ClassificationComparisonRF_MLP_KNN.py) you will obtain the following plot
+From the [Comparison Classifier Script](https://github.com/munozdjp/IHCV/blob/main/IHCV__Code/DeepLearningNormalForms/ClassificationComparisonRF_MLP_KNN.py) you will obtain the following plot

 **Fig 1:** show a comparison of accuracy and noise robusteness for three algorithm MLP, random forest and KNearest neighbor.